humanmade/orphan-command/README.md

 # Orphan Command

-Stable tag: 1.0.0
-Requires at least: 3.3
-Tested up to: 5.6
-Requires PHP: 7.2
-License: GPL v3 or later
-Contributors: tfrommen, humanmade

-WP-CLI command to list and delete orphan WordPress entities and metadata.
+> WP-CLI command to list and delete orphan WordPress entities and metadata.

 ----